oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 ## Using AWS CloudFormation to troubleshoot problems

 If you have a problem, you can log into the AWS console and search for the CloudFormation tool.
+CloudFormation is an AWS service that (according to [their docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)) "helps you model and set up your AWS resources."
+It allows you to create templates for configuring and provisioning resources and can help with dependencies between AWS resources.
+The `eksctl` tool uses CloudFormation behind the scenes.

-For example, my console ended with this non-specific error.
+My console ended with this non-specific error.

 ```bash
 2022-06-17 09:32:51 [ℹ]  waiting for CloudFormation stack "eksctl-okta-k8s-nodegroup-okta-k8s-nodes"